ionoy/Blazor.LightMode/README.md

 Write Blazor applications without requiring WebAssembly or persistent connections (web sockets).

-LightMode uses `fetch` to request render updates from server.
+LightMode functions like a regular Blazor Server application but uses `fetch` to request render updates from the server.
 This means that external services can't initiate DOM updates by calling `StateHasChanged`, but you still can write code like this:

 ```cs
   public async Task OnClick()